Home » Kierra Westine Barnett Was Reported Missing On Christmas Day In 2006

 Crime Stoppers hoped that offering a $1,000 reward would be an incentive for anyone with information to come forward, but it’s been almost 12 years are detectives have no leads.

-Anyone with information that could help in Kierra’s case is urged to contact the Beaufort County Sheriff’s Office at 252-946-7111.
-You may also call Crime Stoppers anonymously at 1-800-222-TIPS (8477).
+Anyone with information about this case is urged to contact the Beaufort County Sheriff’s Office at 252-946-7111.
+They may also call Crime Stoppers anonymously at 1-800-222-TIPS (8477) or their local authorities.